databricks-industry-solutions/segmentation/README.md

 Customer segmentation divides your customer base into distinct groups based on shared characteristics and behaviors.
 This solution creates **6 distinct customer segments**:

-1. **High-Value Loyalists** - Premium customers generating highest revenue
+1. **Champions** - Premium customers generating highest revenue with frequent purchasing patterns
-2. **Frequent Shoppers** - Regular customers with consistent purchase patterns
+2. **Loyal** - High value customers with consistent purchase patterns and high revenue
-3. **Discount Hunters** - Price-sensitive customers responding to promotions
-4. **Occasional Buyers** - Sporadic purchasers needing engagement
-5. **New/Inactive Customers** - Recent sign-ups or dormant accounts
-6. **Category Specialists** - Customers focused on specific product categories

-Each segment receives tailored strategies with **150-200% expected ROI** for high-value segments.
+3. **Regular** - Regular customers, with normal purchasing patterns and revenue
+4. **New Customers** - New customers, only having made one purchase
+5. **At Risk** - Customers who are at risk of churning, no recent activity
+6. **Churned** - Customers who have already churned, need to win back

 ## 📦 Installation